BookStackApp/website/content/docs/admin/security.md

 4. Check that you've set the `APP_URL` option in your `.env` file so that system generated URLs cannot be manipulated.
 5. Within BookStack, go through the settings to ensure registration and public access settings are as you expect.
 6. Review the user roles in the settings area.
-7. Read the below to further understand the security for images & attachments.
+7. Read the below to further understand the security for specific functionality and features.

 ---